VA-Explorer/va_explorer/docs/training/admin_guides.md

 1. Select the geographic region(s), facility, facilities this user can access.
 Users with a Field Worker role must be assigned to at least one facility

-1. If user is a Field Worker, also enter their username if known.
-This field is used to associate the field worker user with data imported from outside VA Explorer (from locations such as ODK or from CSV file) and allow the field worker to "own" their VAs

 Click "Create" to create the user or "Update" if editing a user.
 "Cancel" will take you back to the Users page without completing the action.